usingtechnology/common-hosted-form-service-techdocs/docs/Capabilities/Functionalities/Printing-from-a-browser.md

 If you are reviewing a submission and want to print the results without the notes and status, use the "Print" icon in the upper right.

-Then in the "Download Options" window, click on "BROWSER PRINT."
+Then in the "Print Options" window, click on "BROWSER PRINT."

 ![Submission Print](images/print_browser.png)

+The **'Expand text fields'** checkbox expands any text input before printing the form.
+This is useful if the form contains any truncated user input in a Text Field that does not auto-expand.

 ## Printing to a template